 At Children’s Cancer Research Fund, we believe a world without childhood cancer is possible – but it’s going to take all of us.

-Currently, only 4% of federal cancer research funding is dedicated to childhood cancer.
+Funding for childhood cancer research pales in comparison to funds available for research into adult cancers.
+In fact, as a percentage of cancer research funding from the federal government, childhood cancer research funding is in the single digits.
 It is crucial that we fund safer, more effective treatments and cures for kids with cancer.
-Better cancer treatment options and cures always start with donors like you.
-In childhood cancer, the road to new, better treatment options always starts with philanthropic support.
+The road to new, better treatment options always starts with philanthropic support.

+Children’s Cancer Research Fund is a national nonprofit dedicated to ending childhood cancer.
 Our main focus is to support the research of bright scientists across the country whose ideas can make the greatest impact for children fighting cancer.
-We also fund resources and programs that help families who are fighting cancer stay strong, find community and take care of themselves.
+We also fund resources and programs that help kids and families as they navigate the difficult experience of cancer treatment and survivorship.

 OUR RESEARCH FUNDING PRIORITIES

-We want to ensure that your donation has the greatest impact, so we’ve chosen to focus our research funding efforts on three main areas:
+We want to ensure that your donation has the greatest impact, so we’ve chosen to focus our research funding efforts on five main areas: